 Will I need money daily?

 Since lunch is paid “on your own” you will likely need either cash or credit card for that purpose.
 All entrance fees and other services offered on the program are paid already (unless specified under “free time” activity or made clear on the program).
 Most places accept credit cards.
-If asked, tell them you want the charge on your card “in dollars.”
+If asked, tell them you want the charge on your card “in local currency.”
 That option is offered in some countries, but not in all.
-Having the charge “in dollars” means your bank determines the exchange rate, not the local business.
+Having the charge “in local currency” means your bank determines the exchange rate, not the local business’ bank.
 This often saves you money.

 What size group?